Creating Ransomware with Python | Part 1

 Conclusion

 In this article, we learned the steps to create a simple ransomware using Python.
 However, it is strongly advised against using this code for malicious purposes in the real world.
 Instead, understanding how such malicious software works and learning how to protect against it is essential.
-Additionally, this experience provides an opportunity to improve your Python programming skills and raise awareness about cybersecurity topics.
+Additionally, this experience provides an opportunity to improve your Python programming skills and raise awareness about how ransomware with Python can help you understand cybersecurity topics.